-Amy Coney Barrett sworn in as Supreme Court Associate Justice at White House ceremony
+Amy Coney Barrett sworn in as Supreme Court justice at White House

 CNN, MSNBC SKIP HISTORIC SENATE VOTE CONFIRMING AMY CONEY BARRETT TO SUPREME COURT

-"The judicial oath captures the essence of the judicial duty.
-The rule of law must always control.
-My fellow Americans, even though we judges don't face elections, we still work for you.
-It is your Constitution that establishes the rule of law and the judicial Independence that is so central to it.
-The oath that I have solemnly taken tonight means at its core that I will do my job without any fear or favor, and that I will do so independently of both the political branches and of my own preferences.
-I love the Constitution and the democratic republic that it establishes, and I will devote myself to preserving it."

-The Senate confirmed Barrett along a 52-48 vote, with all 45 Democrats and two independents who caucus with the Democrats opposing her confirmation.
+The Senate confirmed Barrett with a 52-48 vote.
+All 45 Democrats and two independents who caucus with the Democrats opposed her confirmation.

-Controversial from the start, her confirmation process prompted a wave of backlash on Monday.
+Controversial from the start, her confirmation prompted a wave of backlash on Monday.
 Almost immediately after the Senate voted, Democratic lawmakers panned the decision while some called demanded leaders "expand the court."

 SEN. JOHN KENNEDY LAUDS BARRETT SUPREME COURT CONFIRMATION AS 'VICTORY FOR OUR FOUNDERS'